Davide-boop95/Cryptofinance/README.md

 ![1](https://user-images.githubusercontent.com/72521500/105473700-adc63100-5c9d-11eb-839f-84c9fe7371f2.JPG)

-All transactions must be broadcast to the network and to be validated through a process called mining.
+All transactions must be broadcasted to the network and are to be validated through a process called mining.
 Mining is a distributed consensus system that is used to validate transactions by including them in the block chain.
 It enforces a chronological order in the block chain, and allows different nodes to agree on the state of the system. [[2]](#2)

 Thus, to ensure transactions, blocks need to be mined.
 That's achieved resolving a cryptopuzzle with increasing complexity, requiring computer resources as Proof of Work.